top of page

 Karwar semi-dry drumstick curry (Moska saang or Shenga sukke)

-Drumsticks or moringa are popular in India.
-These long stems stick out obtrusively in the vegetables markets and shops and are quite irresistable to me.
-The leaves are also edible and seasonal and there is always a rush for them when they appear brienfly.
-Moringa is also commonly in Africa and parts of Souteast Asia.
+Drumsticks, or moringa, are popular in India.
+These long stems stick out obtrusively in vegetable markets and shops and are quite irresistible to me.
+The leaves are also edible and seasonal, and there is always a rush for them when they appear briefly.
+Moringa is also commonly used in Africa and parts of Southeast Asia.

-Byadagi chilies are a variety of long, thin, bright red chili that are known for their aroma and deep color.
-They are mainly grown in the Indian state of Karnataka.
-They have a medium heat level, smoky flavor, and mild spice.
+Byadagi chillies are a variety of long, thin, bright red chillies known for their aroma and deep colour.
+They are mainly grown in the state of Karnataka, India.
+They have a medium heat level, a smoky flavour, and a mild spice.
 They are often used more to colour the dish than to spice it up.

 This is a lovely curry.
-The mild spice of the chillies is complimented by the sweet from the jaggery and tartness from the ta=marind.
-The sweet flech of the drumsticks are beautifully spiced and this is a curry that will shine on any table.
+The sweetness of the jaggery and tartness of the tamarind complement the mild spice of the chillies.
+The sweet flesh of the drumsticks is beautifully spiced, and this curry will shine on any table.

-This is a very distinctive cookbook on Karwar cuisine that I adore.
-The food is intense and authentic, every recipe that I have cooked from here is absolutely delicious.
-I really have no memory of where and when I bought this cookbook, but I am so glad it sits on my shelf.
-I highly recommend this cookbook to those who want to master and enjoy this very unique cuisine.
+This is a distinctive cookbook on Karwar cuisine that I adore.
+The food is intense and authentic, and every recipe I have cooked from it is absolutely delicious.
+I really have no memory of where and when I bought this cookbook, but I am so glad it is on my shelf.
+I highly recommend it to those who want to master and enjoy this unique cuisine.

-For more recipes from the beautiful cookbook, click here.
+For more recipes from the wonderful cookbook, click here.

 Ingredients: